peishanh/Bagel-Protocol/protein_production.md

 ### Mise en place

 + 50 mL tube rack
-+ P2 and small tips
-+ waste bucket
++ Benchtop waste bucket
-+ pre-cut seals
++ Pre-cut breathable seals
-+ P1000 and large tips
++ Pipettors and tips
-+ serological pipet aspirator
++ Serological pipette aspirator
-+ 25 mL serological pipet
++ 25 mL serological pipette
 + Bunsen burner
-+ striker
++ Striker

 ### Instructions

 1. Light Bunsen burner within 2 feet of where you will be working
 2. Add kanamycin solution to Terrific Broth in an autoclaved flask to make a batch of growth media for all of your mutants.
 Make enough for one extra culture (n + 1)
 3. Aliquot 5 mL growth media to each 50 mL Falcon tube
-1. Using a P2 pipet, use the tip to carefully touch a single colony from the plate and dip in the growth media in the Falcon tube, and pipet up and down a few times to inoculate the culture
+1. Using a P2 pipette, use the tip to carefully touch a single colony from the plate and dip in the growth media in the Falcon tube, and pipette up and down a few times to inoculate the culture
 5. Seal the cultures with tube seals (one sheet of breathable seal can be cut into 8 squares for 8 tubes)
 6. Incubate with shaking at 37 ˚C for 24 hours